Early Childhood Education (ECE) - Courses

 Under the direction of a university supervisor and in cooperation with an approved teacher, the student will engage in a half-time professional experience in a selected early childhood, infant/toddler through preschool setting for eight weeks.
 Teacher candidates will develop their professionalism, guidance techniques and conflict resolution skills.
 Teacher candidates will also develop and implement activities and lessons including units of instruction as well as building and maintaining the environment for a designated developmental range.
 Seven-week course.
 Prerequisite: ECE 324, ECE 440, and EDS 445; concurrent enrollment in ECE 326, ECE 327, and ECE 490; junior standing.
 Consent of department.
 Satisfactory/Unsatisfactory grading.
 Offered Fall, Spring.

 ECE 430 Cr.4

 Creative Experience for Children: Art, Drama, Music, and Movement

 This course is designed to develop a philosophy of education that places emphasis on creativity and on the integration of art, music and drama experiences into the curriculum using a Reggio Emilia curricular and philosophical focus.
 Students will explore the classroom teacher’s role in supporting the development of creativity through arts integration across the early childhood and primary curricular areas.
 Students will plan and implement art, music and drama activities appropriate for use with pre-kindergarten through primary-age children.
 Prerequisite: ECE 324 or concurrent enrollment; completion of general education arts category (GE08); admission to teacher education; junior standing.
 Offered Fall, Spring.

 ECE 440 Cr.2

 Language and Literacy Development of Young Children

 An examination of language and literacy development of young children from birth through kindergarten.
 Topics of study are the development of receptive and expressive language skills, listening comprehension, awareness of print, emergent writing, and early reading.
 Supporting families as children's first teachers, appropriate experiences at home and in childcare settings, and family literacy programs will be studied.
-This course will develop the ability to plan and implement a comprehensive literacy program for young children, including developmentally appropriate assessments for young children.
 The course will also address developmentally appropriate instructional strategies for young children who struggle with beginning literacy concepts and skills.
 Prerequisite: ECE 212; ECE 213; EDS 308; EDS 311; admission to teacher education; junior standing.
 Offered Fall, Spring.